This is why it is recommended that you have them removed by a professional at a nail salon. But it is possible to remove them at home.

 - & How to DIY remove them at home

 How Much Does It Cost to Remove Acrylic Nails

 The cost to remove acrylic nails is around $7-$18.
 The price will vary based on:

 - Location – removal cost will vary based on where you live.
-This difference is mainly due to difference in labor cost.
+This difference is mainly due to the difference in labor costs.

-- Type of Salon – High-end salons tend to cost more.
+- Type of Salon – High-end salons tends to cost more.